keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

 This should be 0.

-If it\'s not gone by then, run the Sync call again, wait, check.
-Or run the remove-msoluser again
+If it\'s not gone by then, run the `Sync` call again, wait, check.
+Or run  `remove-msoluser` again.